Buying Our Goats

 Our goal is to place healthy, well-raised goats with homes that value thoughtful breeding, honesty, and long-term soundness.

 Each kid starts with a base price.
-Additional value is added based on documented performance, appraisal, and show
+Additional value is added based on documented performance, appraisal, and show achievements in close relatives.
+Individual kid quality may adjust pricing up or down.

-Pet or food-quality kids are priced lower depending on the severity of faults and age.
-They’re listed at market rates.
+Registered kids start at $450.
+Pet or food-quality kids are priced lower depending on the severity of faults and age, and are listed at market rates.
+We can wether bucklings for an additional $25 each.

-$600 for kids out of first fresheners, even if the full formula would mathematically exceed that amount.
+Pricing caps: Final kid pricing is intentionally capped at approximately $1,000 for kids out of experienced dams or $600 for kids out of first fresheners, even if the full formula would mathematically exceed that amount.

 $450 – Registered kid